VictorVation/signalintensity/README.md

 ## How to read
 RSSI is a negative number between -100 and -55.
 The higher the number, the stronger the signal.
 The background colour is an interpolated color between blue and red.
 Blue means weak signal, red means strong signal.

+## Why do I need this
+Useful for looking for WiFi "dead zones" in a room, or finding places where the signal is strongest when you're in a place with a flaky/weak wifi connection.
+I also hear it's cool for light painting and taking long-exposure photos with.